Holy Cross Church, Frankfurt-Bornheim: Tower Building

 At the southern external wall of the tower building ends the bell chair basic girder in four winged animal figures with the heads of a human, a lion, a bull and an eagle.
 They symbolize the four evangelists Matthew, Mark, Luke and John.
 On the four girders is an inscription with a text from the First Epistle to the Corinthians : Wir aber predigen Christus den Gekreuzigten, Christus Kraft und Gottes Weisheit (=But we preach Christ crucified, Christ the power of God, and the wisdom of God).
 Below the four animal figures is a plaster relief of the Veil of Veronica.
 The relief and animal figures, as well as the rest of the exterior decoration, were created by the sculptor Arnold Hensler from Wiesbaden.

 The church has a three-part peal of bells.
 In 1955, the peal of bells in the newly built Protestant Heilandskirche [=Church of the Savior) was adapted to that of the Holy Cross Church and the Johanniskirche (=St. John's Church), so that all three peal of bells could sound together without disharmony.

 Directly beneath the eaves are seven slit-shaped sound openings, which were also used to attach long yellow and white church flags.
 The exterior design of the tower has not changed in the first century of its existence.
-Only the clock in the south-eastern arcade and the halos of the evangelists depicted with animal bodies on the south side are no longer there.
+Only the clocks in the south-eastern and north-western arcades, as well as the halos of the evangelists depicted with animal bodies on the south side are no longer there.